 - Bad URL: URL is incorrect such as a missing bracket, extra slashes, wrong protocol, etc.

-- Empty: The host server responds with “empty” responses that include no data and have no response code.
+- Empty: The host server responds with “empty” responses with no data and no response code.

 - Timeout: During the link inspection, HTTP requests always timed out.